fingerprintjs/fingerprint-pro-server-api-openapi/CONTRIBUTING.md

 ## Validation

 Schema is supported separately from the API code.
-It is a bad use case, but we will fix it in future API versions.
+It is a bad practice, but we will fix it in future API versions.
-To validate that schema is still actual there is [special script](/bin/validateSchema.js).
-It uses mocks from [examples](/examples) folder and makes requests to the API.
+To validate that schema is still up to date there is a [special validation script](/bin/validateSchema.ts).

+- It uses mocks from [examples](/examples) folder to validate against.
+Note that some files in the examples folder appear unused like `get_event_extra_fields.json`, but they are downloaded and used for validation by individual SDK repositories.
+- It also generates fresh identification events using the TEST_SUBSCRIPTION [env variable](./.env.example), retrieves fresh Server API responses and validates the schema against those.

 Validation runs as a part of PR process and once a day.
 You can run it locally using `yarn validateSchema`.